cam39porter/tangle/docs/product/prototype-mvp-guide.md

   * **Prototype**

-    * Ability to generate reminder and report (visualization and counts) of thoughts captured each day
+    * Ability to generate reminder and report (visualization and counts as email digest) of thoughts captured each day

     * Ability to perform basic curation and contextualization of thoughts